 - How you plan to encourage them to read for pleasure in the future

-Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made by the children, it’s up to you.
-You can find more information on entering in the Submission Guide for Community Groups.
+Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made by the children – it’s up to you.

 If your group has participated in the Reading Challenge before, your key contact can opt-in to this year's challenge quickly and easily.
 Just log in to your account and select yes when prompted to confirm you want to take part again.

-If your group hasn't taken part before, you can register for this year's challenge here.
+If your group hasn't taken part before, you can set up their registration for this year's challenge.